mreinstein/collide-and-slide-2d/README.md

 * `lineCount` is the number of entries to use in the `indices` array.
 For example, if `indices === [ 2, 7, 19, 36 ]` and `lineCount === 3` then only the first 3 items from `indices` will be used in calculating the collisions.

-**This API may seem clunky, but it's an intentional design decision because it means you can perform collisions in a tight simulation/game loop with purely preallocated memory.**
+**This API may seem clunky at first, but it's an intentional design decision because it enables collision handling in a tight simulation/game loop with memory preallocated ahead of time.**